amaz1none/devex-fe-grades/shared/grades/Level 1 - Intern.md

 - Learn fast
 - Become more independent
 - Communicate with teammates
-- Understand the project's processes and comply them
+- Understand the project's processes and comply with them

 ## 🎯 4.
 Tasks
 - Small improvements
 - Bugs
-- Improving foundamental knowledge.
+- Improving foundamental knowledge

 ## 🍦 5.
 Soft-skills
 - Ability to think and discourse